-R.W.B.
-Lewis, The American Adam (Prologue) https://archive.org/details/americanadam030355mbp http://books.google.sk/books?

-10. The Home 2.

-Readings: Catherine Beecher and Harriet Beecher Stowe, The American Woman's Home (Introduction)
+Readings: Catherine Beecher and Harriet Beecher Stowe, The American Woman's Home (Introduction) http://books.google.sk/books?

-id=cMOYxHMBUi4C&printsec=frontcover&hl=sk&source=gbs_ge_summary_r&cad=0#v=onepage&q&f=fa
+id=cMOYxHMBUi4C&printsec=frontcover&hl=sk&source=gbs\ge\summary\r&cad=0#v=onepage&q&f=fa

+Sarah Grimke, On the Condition of Women in the United States

 Charlotte Perkins Gilman, The Yellow Wallpaper

 Films: M.Newell, Mona Lisa's Smile

-11 The Power
+Week 11.
+The Power

 Readings: G. Kolko, The United States and World Economic Power

-T.Smith, The United states and the Global Struggle for Democracy: Early 1990s Perspective J. Stiglitz, Making Globalization Work
+T.Smith, The United states and the Global Struggle for Democracy: Early 1990s Perspective J.

+Stiglitz, Making Globalization Work

-12. - End-of-Term Test
+Week 12. - End-of-Term Test

+Week 13-14.
+Tutorials

+Recommended literature:

 Norton, Mary Beth, and Carol Sheriff.
 A People and A Nation.
 International ed.
 Vol. 1 and 2.
 New York: Wadsworth Cengage Learning, 2012.
 Hollinger, David A. The American Intellectual Tradition.
 6th ed.
 Vol. 1 and 2.
 New York: Oxford University, 2011.
 Zinn, Howard.
 A People's History of the United Stated.
 New York: HarperCollins, 2003.
 Jentleson, Bruce W. American Foreign Policy: The Dynamics of Choice in the 21st Century.
 5th ed.
 New York: W.W.
 Norton, 2014.

-And other texts specified by the lecturer
+And other texts specified by the lecturer Course language:

-Provides: Mgr.
-Martina Martausová, PhD.

-Course ID: KAaA/ | Course name: Introduction to British Studies

-INUK/21

-Course type, scope and the method: Course type: Lecture / Practice Recommended course-load (hours): Per week: 1 / 1 Per study period: 14 / 14
+Prerequisities:

+Conditions for course completion:

+Continuous Assessment:
-• Regular Class Attendance

-Students are allowed to miss no more than 2 seminars for whatever reason, also in the online environment.
-Please reserve these for when you are sick or have other serious reasons to be absent since you only have these 2 options and no more!
+• Regular Class Attendance Students are allowed to miss no more than 2 seminars for whatever reason, also in the online environment.
+Please reserve these for when you are sick or have other serious reasons to be absent since you only have these 2 options and no more.
 Once you have missed more than 2 seminars (contact or online), you will not be allowed to continue the course and obtain the credits.
 Should anyone come unprepared, he or she will be asked to leave and considered absent from the seminar.
 The same applies to failure to participate in class activities and discussion.
-Students are expected to complete their readings prior to each class and bring a copy of readings with them to class.

-• Tests

-Students will write two tests (in week 6 and in week 13) which will cover materials assigned for home preparation, materials discussed in seminars and lecture materials.
+Students are expected to complete their readings prior to each class and bring a copy of readings with them to class. • Tests Students will write two tests (in week 7 and in week 13) which will cover materials assigned for home preparation, materials discussed in seminars and lecture materials.
 The test will be written in contact classes, if the situation allows.
 However, changes may apply according to the pandemic situation.
 In case of bad pandemic situation, the tests will be written via online platform.
 The SUM of the scores from these two tests must be AT LEAST set minimum for their study group (65% BASb komb; AJEIEb) in order for a student to be awarded the final mark.

-Final Assessment 100% = test 1 (40%) + test 2 (60%)

-Two written tests taken during weeks 6 and 13, covering materials assigned for home reading, discussed in seminars and lectures.
+Final Assessment 100% = test 1 (50%) + test 2 (50%) Two written tests taken during weeks 7 and 13, covering materials assigned for home reading, discussed in seminars and lectures.
 There are no retakes so please keep this in mind and do not ask for any, official or unofficial.
+Grading policy: